Patient information: Testicular cancer (Beyond the Basics)

 Approximately 95 percent of testicular cancers develop from a type of cell in the testicle called a germ cell.
 Thus, they are called testicular germ cell tumors.

 Seminoma versus nonseminomatous germ cell tumor (NSGCT) — There are two major types of testicular germ cell tumors: seminoma and nonseminomatous germ cell tumors (NSGCTs).
-Approximately one-third of all testicular germ cell tumors are seminomas; the remainder are NSGCGTs.
+Approximately one-third of all testicular germ cell tumors are seminomas; the remainder are NSGCTs.
 Both seminoma and NSGCT affect men between the ages of 15 and 35 years old, although seminomas occur in a slightly older group of men (table 1).

 TESTICULAR CANCER SYMPTOMS